 Is the Hourly Pricing Program Right for My Household?

-The program isn’t right for people with relatively small bills, people who rely on medical equipment, and those who prefer the simplicity of paying a fixed rate for power.
-Others, such as senior citizens or families with small children may not be willing or able to change their electricity usage patterns because of family responsibilities or health concerns.
-Such customers may need to use their dishwasher or air conditioning often during peak power-usage times, when the market price of power at that moment could be well beyond the regular utility flat rate.
+Hourly Pricing may not be right for customers who need to use their dishwasher or air conditioning often during peak power-usage times, when the market price of power at that moment could be well beyond the regular utility flat rate.

 What are the Requirements of the Program?

 The program requires a special meter that reads electricity usage on an hourly basis.
 The meter, which has to be accessible to the power company, will be installed at no charge.
 Hourly Pricing is available to residential customers who purchase their electric supply from ComEd.
 If you purchase your electric supply from a different company, review their terms and conditions before enrolling in Hourly Pricing.
 You can leave Hourly Pricing at any time.
 However, it is highly recommended you remain in the program for at least one year, as the pricing patterns and your usage change with seasons.
 If you leave Hourly Pricing, you will be unable to rejoin the program for a period of 12 months following the termination.